philzook58/philzook58.github.io/_posts/2019-05-21-the-beauty-of-the-cone-how-convex-cones-simplify-convex-programming.markdown

 By adding in an arbtrary-ish degree of freedom to points, we bring points and half spaces much closer in alignment.
-Now evaluating whether a point in a half space looks like $latex a^T x \geq 0$ with no ugly extra b.
+Now evaluating whether a point in a half space looks like $ a^T x \geq 0$ with no ugly extra b.